ccani007/dissertationData/README.md

 ## Raw Data

+The `raw2017.rds` file contains the raw data from the Youth Risk Behavior Surveillance System (YRBS) for the year 2017.

 The `raw2019.rds` file contains the raw data from the Youth Risk Behavior Surveillance System (YRBS) for the year 2019.

 The `raw2021.rds` file contains the raw data from the Youth Risk Behavior Surveillance System (YRBS) for the year 2021.

 YRBS is a biennial survey conducted by the Centers for Disease Control and Prevention (CDC) to monitor health-risk behaviors among youth in the United States.
 The dataset provides valuable information on various behaviors that contribute to the leading causes of death and disability among adolescents.

-The YRBS 2019 and 2021 dataset includes a wide range of topics, such as:
+The YRBS 2017, 2019 and 2021 dataset includes a wide range of topics, such as:

 -   Behavioral Risk Factors: Information related to health-risk behaviors, including but not limited to tobacco use, alcohol and drug use, sexual activity, unhealthy dietary habits, and lack of physical activity.